RgbTrouw/Qs-Messenger/README.md

 - An eronous comma "," will occur in the friends list sql database table.
 This does not affect the server/client communication process and should be fixed at some point.

+Note:
+If you plan on testing the email sending processes with Google Smtp service, the account password differs from the regular account password and has to be generated from Google Account Settings (generate app password).

 If you would like to be a part of the project or have any other suggestions or comments please send a note to: